microsoft/sarif-tutorials/docs/Fitness-for-purpose-overview.md

 - Configures the rules, if necessary, with appropriate parameter values.
 - Disables all other rules with rule ids `SARIF2000` and above.<sup><a href="#note-4">4</a></sup>

-If appropriate, contribute the configuration file to the SARIF SDK repo in the [policies](https://github.com/microsoft/sarif-sdk/tree/master/policies) directory.
+If appropriate, contribute the configuration file to the [policies](https://github.com/microsoft/sarif-sdk/tree/master/policies) directory of the [microsoft/sarif-sdk](https://github.com/microsoft/sarif-sdk) repo.

-You can use policies/gitub-dsp.config.xml as a model.<sup><a href="#note-5">5</a></sup>
+You can use [policies/gitub-dsp.config.xml](https://github.com/microsoft/sarif-sdk/tree/master/policies/github-dsp.config.xml) as a model.<sup><a href="#note-5">5</a></sup>

 ## Summary